 Because you will be administered sedative medications, you will not be able to drive.
 You will need to have transportation to and from your appointment.

-During sedation, you will be closely and continuously monitored by Dr. Sanchez and his staff members, using electronic equipment that shows blood pressure, heart rate, oxygen levels and your heart function on an EKG monitor.
-After the procedure, you will be released to go home, when Dr. Sanchez feels that it is safe to leave.
+During sedation, you will be closely and continuously monitored by Dr. Gonzales and his staff members, using electronic equipment that shows blood pressure, heart rate, oxygen levels and your heart function on an EKG monitor.
+After the procedure, you will be released to go home, when Dr. Gonzales feels that it is safe to leave.
 You and your designated driver will receive post-treatment and home care instructions.

 IV sedation is both safe and effective when administered by a trained professional.
 Today, however, sedation dentistry has evolved to be even more conducive to a relaxing experience.
 Patients have alternatives to the traditional modalities of inhalation (nitrous oxide or “laughing gas”) and IVs, such as those offering a “no needle” (meaning, no injection) approach that many people find more appealing.